BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 **Make sure to convert the labels to the corresponding format required for the semantic segmentation workflow (Read the [semantic segmentation](https://github.com/wkentaro/labelme/tree/master/examples/semantic_segmentation) labelme documentation)**

-**JPEGImages** and **SegmentationClassPNG** are the respective images and labels folders needed , place it in your projects repository.
+**JPEGImages** and **SegmentationClassPNG** are the respective images and labels folders needed, place them in your project's repository.